Hanley Denning wanted to speak her students’ language.

 Today, Safe Passage is stronger than ever.

-Each day, Safe Passage provides more than 550 children and 100 parents with education, social services, and the chance to move beyond the poverty their families have faced for generations.
+Each day, Safe Passage provides nearly 500 children and 100 parents with education, social services, and the chance to move beyond the poverty their families have faced for generations.

 Safe Passage is a refuge for children facing difficult situations marked by extreme poverty, neglect, and abuse.
 Safe Passage is a gateway out of poverty.